Want to know what it takes to secure a job in the US as an Australian? Hear directly from those who’ve done it!

 “Amy always provides great tips and tricks for everything in the job searching process.
 It's great to know that there is a whole group of people who go through the same process of applying to jobs in America as an Australian.
 It's great that she advocates for the E3 visa which should be more well known as an advantage for hiring Aussies.” - Charissa

-Fellow Aussie Alistair landed a new role in New York!
+Fellow Aussie Alistair landed a new job in New York 🎉

 Al is originally from Perth and had been living and working in NY for a while.